Why is my tree

 Landscaping

 The answer to 'why is my tree' is that there could be several common causes, including disease, pests, environmental stress, or improper care.
-Some common symptoms may include wilting, discolored leaves, dieback, or structural issues.
-The solution will depend on the specific problem, but it's important to diagnose and address the issue promptly to prevent further damage or decline.
+Some common symptoms to look for include discolored or wilting leaves, dieback of branches, abnormal growth patterns, or signs of insect or fungal infestations.
+The solution will depend on the specific issue, but may involve pruning, treatment with pesticides or fungicides, adjusting soil conditions, or in severe cases, removing and replacing the tree.

 Step-by-Step Guide